-Despite the above drawbacks, animation excels at showing structural differences-i.e., a change in concurrency or change in intra-thread activity-in graphs without nearby edge latency changes.
-Such changes do not create the trampling effect stated above.
-Instead, when animated, distinct portions of the graph appear and disappear, allowing users to identify changes easily.
+Despite the above drawbacks, animation excels at showing graphs with only structural differences, such as changes to events within threads (i.e., intra-thread event changes) and concurrency changes.
+Participants can easily find reference points for such difference by looking for the beginning and end of the structural change (or a contiguous group of them).
+Additionally, structural differences by themselves, especially concurrency-related ones, do not create a large amount of visual flux because they tend to affect distinct, segmented portions of the graphs.
+As such, instead of a cacophony of movement, the effect when structural differences are animated is a pleasing blinking effect in which distinct portions of the graph appear and disappear, allowing users to identify such differences easily.
 For one such assignment, both PA11 and PA12 told us the structural difference was very clear with animation.
-Other studies have also noted that animation's effectiveness increases with separation of changed items and simultaneous appearance/disappearance (e.g., [4,13]).
+Other studies have also noted that animation's effectiveness increases with increasing separation of changed items or decreasing visual flux [4, 16].

-Due to the blinking effect it creates, Table 3 lists animation as the best approach for showing differences due to concurrency changes and intra-thread event changes.
-The potential for trampling means it is the worst of the three for showing both latency and structural differences within a single thread of activity.
+Due to the blinking effect it creates, Table 3 lists animation as the best approach for showing structural differences.
+However, the problems caused by combined movement make it the worst interface for showing both edge latency and structural differences within a single thread of activity (i.e., intra-thread mixed changes).